 For those looking for a little added excitement, DraftKings also offers odds related to in-play betting, where you can wager on a game as it goes on.

 Arizona Gov. Doug Ducey signed sports betting into law in April 2021, which allows for sports betting to operate legally within licensed Indian tribes’ gambling centers and through partnerships with state professional sports franchises.

 The law allows for up to 20 sports betting licenses for sports fans to bet in person and online through web platforms and mobile phones.

 You must be at least 21 years old and live in Arizona to participate in sports betting within the state.
 Rules and regulations concerning Arizona sportsbooks are still in the works.

 What you can bet on in Arizona

-Like other states who have also approved legal sports betting, a full lineup of sports is at your disposal.
+Like other states that have also approved legal sports betting, a full lineup of sports is at your disposal.
 The most popular sports to bet on in America should be no surprise: Football, Basketball, Baseball, and Golf.
-That includes not just professional franchises, but college and international teams.
+That includes not just professional franchises but college and international teams.

 But sportsbooks don’t end there.
-Other sports are also represented well on sportsbooks, everything from Boxing and Soccer to Hockey and Tennis.
+Other sports are also represented well in sportsbooks, everything from Boxing and Soccer to Hockey and Tennis.

 One of the keys to sports betting is understanding — and wisely playing — the odds within each type of wager.
 Let’s take a closer look at sportsbooks that offer fantastic sports betting odds in Arizona.